 Sometimes, you see the hand of God working.

 Way back in 2005, when I was new to iTunes, I did a search for a song titled "Innisfree," based on the Yeats poem of the same name.
-Along with a predictable number of Innisfree songs, the app pointed me to a song with nearly the same title (ignoring the fact that hundreds of lakes in Ireland start with "innis," which, duh, means "lake" in Gaelic).
+Along with a predictable number of Innisfree songs, the app pointed me to a song with nearly the same title (ignoring the fact that hundreds of islands in Ireland start with "innis," which, duh, means "isle" in Gaelic).

 That song was "Inisheer" by Greg Trooper.
 (From his 2013 album Floating.)